- 45,227 km²

 Regulations regarding employment and labor issues are regulated by the Employment Contracts Act.
 Work relations are also regulated with the Law of Obligations Act, the Individual Labour Dispute Resolution Act and the Occupational Health and Safety Act.
 As a rule, work is performed on the basis of an employment contract, though the foundation may be different, such as an authorization contract, a contract for the provision of services and other similar contracts.

 A person employed under the employment contract has greater rights and better protection than persons employed under alternative contracts.
-Benefits of an employee to sign an employment contract are described here Choose an employment contract.
+Different types of employment contracts are described here Work relations.

 Contract of Employment and Its’ Characteristics An employment contract is entered into in duplicate original copies, one of which is retained by the employee and one by the employer.
 An oral employment contract may be entered into only for employment lasting less than two weeks.
 An employment contract is considered to have been entered into when an employee starts work; work is considered to be performed only when it may be assumed that it is paid work, and this may depend on the precise circumstances.
 An employment contract may be amended only by the agreement of the parties.